TO GREECE IN SEARCH OF TRAGIC MEANING FIELD SCHOOL PROPOSAL

 The ruins of the Temple of Artemis at Aulis is one of those lesser-visited sites that I love.
 It's just off the national highway and almost literally in the shadow of a large cement factory.
 A wonderful place for our first seminar.
 The site is gated and locked and needs an attendant for entry.

-Rhamnous is only tangentially connected to the theme of the Search For Tragic Meaning.
+Rhamnous is tangentially connected to the theme of the Search For Tragic Meaning.
 The Temple of Nemesis there is connected to the Trojan War and includes a representation of Clytemnestra, while the watchtower function of this fortress in the Classical Era reminds me of the opening scene of Aeschylus' Agamemnon.
-But I have included it in the itinerary more because I consider it to be a wonderful off-the-beaten-track site that seems to fit in quite well with this day's travel schedule.
-But I could see it being eliminated if two stops seemed fully sufficient for a travel day.
+But I have included it in the itinerary more because I consider it to be a wonderful off-the-beaten-track site that seems to fit in quite well with this day's travel schedule if either Brauron is closed or we decide not to visit the Archaeological Site of Eretria.
+I think that we should have a maximum of three stops on the way to Thebes.

 Useful Links: